- Enrollment Best Practices

 - Enrollment Processing Timelines

-New applications and enrollment updates are currently being processed by the Department's fiscal agent within 30 business days on average.
+New applications and enrollment updates are currently being processed by the Department's fiscal agent within 10 business days on average.
+Applications for new enrollments and changes to existing applications have been given priority, so revalidation application processing times may be delayed for the next several months.

 - Individual Providers Enrolling with a Social Security Number (SSN) May Only Have One Medicaid ID